Winx Club: The Secret of the Lost Kingdom: Plot

 Eventually Bloom's Dragon Flame also succumbs under the darkness of the Obsidian Circle and is ready to give up when Daphne reminds her that she is not alone.
 She puts on the mask, and Daphne joins with her to destroy the Ancestral Witches.
-However, Mandragora returns and the Ancestral Witches use her body as a host and begin to strangle Bloom to death, but Sky reawakens and stabs Mandragora with Oritel's sword, allowing Bloom to use the power of the Dragon Flame on Mandragora, destroying both her and the entire Obsidian Circle, and freeing everyone.
+However, Mandragora returns and the Ancestral Witches use her body as a host and begin to strangle Bloom to death, but Sky reawakens and stabs Mandragora with Oritel's sword, allowing Bloom to use the power of the Dragon Flame on Mandragora, destroying both her and the entire Obsidian Circle, completing her Enchantix powers and freeing everyone.
 Sky explains that he is now the king of Eraklyon, and his coronation was the night he left Bloom at Alfea.
-With Domino restored to its former glory, Oritel is freed from stone, placing Marion back in human form; Bloom's Enchantix power is complete, and she is finally reunited with her birth parents.
+With Domino restored to its former glory, Oritel is freed from stone, Marion is released from the sword, and Bloom reunites with her birth parents at last.

 At a party afterwards, Oritel and Marion promise Bloom that they will never leave her again.
 Mike and Vanessa are also there and are greeted by a hug from Bloom.
-Oritel begins the traditional father-daughter dance, but lets Bloom dance with Sky, who proposes to her.
+Oritel begins the traditional dad-daughter dance, but lets Bloom dance with Sky, who proposes to her.
 She delightfully accepts, and as they kiss, Bartelby appears by the Book of Fate, telling the audience that the prophecy has been fulfilled; Bloom is now a guardian fairy and there is a new Company of Light - the Winx.

-In the final scene, it is revealed the Ancestral Witches have not been destroyed.
-Instead, they were freed with the destruction of the Obsidian Circle and are finding new hosts to take over and destroy the Winx.
+In the final scene, it is revealed the Ancestral Witches have not been destroyed by the Dragon Flame; instead, their spirits were freed with the destruction of the Obsidian Circle and are finding new hosts to take over and destroy the Winx.
 They are shown with their direct descendants, the Trix, cackling madly.
 This is a cliffhanger leading to the second film.